symfony/symfony-docs/reference/forms/types/form.rst

 **type**: ``callable`` **default**: ``null``

-This callable takes form data and returns whether value is considered empty.
+This callable takes form data and returns whether the value is considered empty.

 .. _reference-form-option-error-bubbling: